 I thought this was a bit over excessive, I asked if my blue badge would not be evidence enough, TUI said no. I then went to my doctors to enquire about getting this document sorted.
 There was a charge for the completion of this form (even though TUI said it would be free).

 I feel that the GP charging for this document is perfectly understandable though, GP’s have much more important things to be doing with their already precious and over stretched time.

 I got my GP to fill out the form and I handed it in to my local TUI store the same day.
 I was told that the taxi’s would now be organised by TUI’s welfare team and that I had nothing else to worry about.

-We had an amazing honeymoon, the journey there was a little stressful but it always is travelling in the wheelchair.
-At either of the airports there wasn’t a high level of assistance like we had been promised but we managed.
+We had a nice honeymoon, the journey there was a little stressful but it always is travelling in the wheelchair.
+At both of the airports there wasn’t a high level of assistance (if any) like we had been promised but we managed.

 We asked 2 different TUI reps during our honeymoon if we needed to do anything in regards to our taxi transfer on the day we flew home.
 We said that on the way here the TUI rep at the airport gave us a form to give to the taxi driver, we asked if we needed one for the return journey.
 We were told there was no need for a form because our names were on the taxi list and that everything was sorted.

 On our last day we sat and waited for the taxi to come.
 It didn’t.
 No one in the hotel could help (you know what hotels are like once you’ve checked out) and there wasn’t any TUI reps there to go to for help either.
 There was no sign of a taxi and it was getting closer and closer to our flight time.

 A TUI coach turned up for the passengers that were on the same flight as us.
 We was supposed to leave in the taxi before them so at this point panic had well and truly struck.